ykshaik1/yasmeen_shaik_teladoc_challenge/README.md

 Run the below Maven command
 mvn clean test

-Once the execution completes report & log will be generated in below folder.
+Once the execution completes report will be generated in below folder.

-Log: target/logs
+Test Report: target/surefire-reports/emailable-report.html